...because the Gospel of Thomas has no interest in the Hebrew

 son of God.
 John, one time, has Jesus referring to himself as the Christ,

-but he may have misremembered where Jesus used the term "coming one".
+but he may have misremembered in a case where Jesus used the term "coming one".

 It's not just that the word "Christ" is incorporated into the title but